Skip to main content

 The cost of an outside consultation is measured in thousands of dollars.
 The cost of a workplace violence incident — human, legal, organizational — is measured in millions, and in consequences that money cannot address.

-A professional behavioral threat assessment uses a validated, documented methodology — most commonly the WAVR-21, the instrument most widely trusted in the field — to evaluate the available behavioral information and produce a structured finding on risk level and recommended management actions.
+A professional behavioral threat assessment uses a validated, documented methodology — a structured professional judgment (SPJ) instrument such as the KTI-W, Kestralis Group's proprietary instrument, or the WAVR-21, the instrument most widely trusted in the broader field — to evaluate the available behavioral information and produce a structured finding on risk level and recommended management actions.
 That finding is defensible, documented, and gives you a basis for the decisions that follow.

 If you are uncertain whether a situation warrants a professional assessment, that uncertainty is itself a signal.
 In behavioral threat assessment, it is almost always better to assess and find the risk is manageable than to not assess and discover you were wrong.